moritzlad/BabyLM-Tiny/README.md

 # BabyLM-Tiny
-A small version of BabyLM.
+A small version of the [BabyLM Challenge](https://babylm.github.io/).
 The dataset has been reduced to 1M words, and the evaluation is exclusively on BLiMP and the faster tasks in (Super)GLUE.